 The school's unprecedented commitment to technology in the everyday life of the DeSales student continues today.
 In 2013, DeSales began its transition from IBM Thinkpads to Apple iPads, providing all faculty and incoming students with the newest iPad version.

-Components of the Campus Technology Program include:
+Components of the Campus Technology & STEM Program include:

 - 1:1 Technology Device – Each freshman at DeSales receives an Apple iPad fresh out of the box, which they can utilize from the moment they enroll into school and keep after their graduation.